-This is what it means to be "born again."
-In St. John chapter 3, Jesus tells Nicodemus, a religious leader of the Jews, that no one can see the Kingdom of God unless they are born again.
-Nicodemus misunderstands, and he asks Jesus, "How can a man be born when he is old?
+Jesus explained this to Nicodemus one night.
+Nicodemus was a religious leader of the Jews, and Jesus taught him that no one can see the Kingdom of God unless they are born again (St. John 3:1-21).
+Nicodemus was confused and asked, "How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?"
-Jesus then goes on to explain to Nicodemus that "unless one is born of water and the Spirit, he cannot enter the Kingdom of God."
-Baptism is our entry into life in the Kingdom of God through water and Spirit-the HOLY SPIRIT.
+Jesus explained that "unless one is born of water and the Spirit, he cannot enter the Kingdom of God."

+Baptism is our entry into life in the Kingdom of God through water and Spirit.

-When God created Adam and Eve, He created them in His own image and gave them a paradise in which they could enjoy a perfect relationship with Him.
-He gave them free will as well.
+When God created Adam and Eve, He created them in His own image and gave them a paradise in where they could enjoy a perfect relationship with Him.
+He gave them free will as well, which means Adam and Eve could choose what to do.
 Unfortunately, they used that free will to disobey God by eating from the tree of knowledge of good and evil.
 As a result, they were forced to leave the Garden of Eden and could no longer live in perfect communion with God.